IngoGutwin/portfolio/src/content/blog/Tailwind&Sass.md

 - [x] start your dev server -> npm run dev

-- [x] and use scss and tailwind in your project.
+### Start your dev server by running the command "npm run dev" and use SCSS and Tailwind in your project.